UBC-MDS/ClassificationDiabetesAnalysis/README.md

 2. Once the container is running, access the server by opening the link shown in the terminal (e.g., http://127.0.0.1:8888/lab?token={your_token})

-3. Open the JupyterLab link generated in the terminal.
-Navigate to:
+3. To run the analysis, open a terminal and run the following commands:
    ```
    analysis/diabetes_analysis.ipynb
    ```